apte-ame/nlp-based-text-analysis/README.md

 ### Then, follow the instructions in the notebook and enjoy the analysis!

-If you have any questions, suggestions, or feedback, feel free to contact me at nainil30maladkar@gmail.com  💬
+If you have any questions, suggestions, or feedback, feel free to contact me at apte.ame@northeastern.edu  💬

 Happy reading and analysing! 🎉